petercboss/cohort-connected/README.md

-# cohort-connected
+# Cohort*Connected*
-Mission: Connect bootcamp cohorts post graduation to ensure career success and complete transition into the technology sector.
+Connecting bootcamp cohorts post graduation to assist in their transition to the technology sector and ensure career success.